JohnLCaron/egk-ec/docs/InputValidation.md

 ## Manifest

-Manifest Validation can be run to catch problems while developing the Manifest.
+Manifest Validation can be run to catch problems while developing the Election manifest.

 Manifest Validation must be run when accepting Input Ballots to be encrypted.